Ed Hardin: COVID-19 concerns more widespread than merely contaminating a football team

 But there are a lot of people who just want to play football.
 The season is sacred; the team must be protected.

 Doeren is just doing his job.
 He has to get a football program up and running during a pandemic.
-So maybe he can be excused for not knowing that people “in our guys' age group” aren’t getting over this in 3-5 days.
+So maybe he can be excused for not knowing that people “in our guys’ age group” aren’t getting over this in three to five days.
 They’re experiencing heart and lung issues that could last a lifetime.

-In Wake County, 15.7 percent of COVID-19 cases have been found in 18- to 24-year-olds.
+In Wake County, 15.7% of COVID-19 cases have been 18- to 24-year-olds.
 So the best advice would be to not go to parties at all.
 Act as if you’re already infected.

 It’s probably best that football coaches just coach football right now and not try to expound on the effects of the virus on young people.